simpleclub/math_keyboard/README.md

 [![math_keyboard on Pub][pub shield]][pub]
 [![math_keyboard Flutter web demo][demo shield]][demo]

-`math_keyboard` is a Flutter package that allows editing math expressions using a typeset text field (so-called "math field") and a custom-made fully integrated math keyboard in _Flutter only_ - no plugins, no web views.
+`math_keyboard` is a Flutter package that allows editing math expressions using a typeset input field (so-called "math field") and a custom-made fully integrated math keyboard in _Flutter only_ - no plugins, no web views.

 ## About math_keyboard